anki-code/xonsh-cheatsheet/README.md

 html = $(curl https://xon.sh)  # Python command where called captured subprocess command
 ```

-The subprocess commands are not the calls of another shell (i.e. bash).
-The xonsh has it's own parser implementation for subprocess commands and this is the cause why the commands like `echo {1..5}` (brace expansion in bash) is not working and should be implemented using xonsh parser.
-Most of [bash features could be replaced by the Python alternatives](https://xon.sh/bash_to_xsh.html) and the example before will be solved by `echo @(range(1,6))`.
-Be calm and ready to the new Python-driven mindset.

 ### 2. [Strings and arguments in subprocess commands](https://xon.sh/tutorial_subproc_strings.html)